 - Volunteer individually or with your organization

-- Attend a gardening class, learn about composting, ask for personal advice etc. at the Garden Club at 9am every Sunday
+- Attend a gardening class, learn about composting, ask for personal advice etc. at the Garden Club (during the academic year)

 If you want to work on your plot, the garden is always open!

-Our volunteer days for this semester (Spring 2015) are
+Our volunteer days for this semester (Summer 2015) are

 What’s Growin’, Good Lookin’?